shafey88/ps_test/Readme.md

 Download the project, then build and run:

-Clone geerlingguy.nginx to folder with project
+Clone geerlingguy.nginx role to folder with project
 ```bash
 gi clone https://github.com/geerlingguy/ansible-role-nginx.git
 ```